쉐도잉 연습: Do You Really Need 8 Hours of Sleep Every Night? | Body Stuff with Dr. Jen Gunter | TED - YouTube로 영어 말하기 배우기

 Then try evidence-based recommendations laid out by the American Academy of Sleep Medicine.

-And it has a really low failure rate.
+It doesn't have any medications involved, and it has a really low failure rate.

 이 레슨에 대해